ozmago/JPEGX/README.md

   - Option caller can receive the NFT at option's strike price, or
   - NFT is auctioned off
 - If the option doesn't expire 'in the money', option premiums are distributed to NFT owners
+- NFT owners are incentivized to gain passive income and provide liquidity
+  - NFT is returned to owner, even if the option goes against them
+  - Option coverage solution is created to protect the owners from large lump sum expense, at expiry

 ## Product

-- NFT owner writes an option on the NFT
 - Protocol defines strike price and premium pricing options
   - Martket price oracles and bonding curves will be used
 - Protocol stakes the NFT for the option duration